Fast Five with Agent Deborah Warren, East/West Literary

 *The most productive query will include a marketing "handle" or description of your book in sound bites that are clear, compact and commercial along with a "jacket flap" summary.
 Sell us, don't just tell us!
 Include your credentials, any publishing history, and how you were referred to us; if you are querying several other agencies simultaneously, we ask that you mention this in your query letter.

-you may include the first three (3) chapters of the work; please do not submit the entire work unless specifically requested.
+*If you are a novelist, you may include the first three (3) chapters of the work; please do not submit the entire work unless specifically requested.

 *If you are a picture book writer, you may include two (2) manuscripts; please do not submit any additional manuscripts unless specifically requested.

-please include information regarding website portfolio links, if applicable; otherwise, attach a limited sampling of pieces; please do not send original artwork under any circumstance; we do not take responsibility for damage or loss of any original artwork that may be sent to us.
+*If you are an illustrator, please include information regarding website portfolio links, if applicable; otherwise, attach a limited sampling of pieces; please do not send original artwork under any circumstance; we do not take responsibility for damage or loss of any original artwork that may be sent to us.

-we prefer exclusive consideration of the requested work for one (1) month.
+*If additional work is requested following the query letter, we prefer exclusive consideration of the requested work for one (1) month.

-may not be responded to.
+*Unsolicited e-mail query letters or submissions may not be responded to.
 While we have always striven to provide the courtesy of a response to all queries, you will hear back from us only if we're interested; we're not responsible for manuscripts submitted without regard to this policy, which supersedes any information listed in writers' guides or on other websites.

 You'll be best served by an agent/agency who feels as passionate about the Work as you do--a necessary requisite of the book's best advocate–and we hope that'll be us!